 Welcome to the Interdisciplinary Studies program at George Mason University!
 We are delighted you decided to enroll in this unique program, which encourages students to make the most of Mason's vast array of courses, our faculty's expertise, and your own creativity.
-On behalf of all the concentration heads and our administrative coordinator, Becky Durham, I wish you all the best for your first year!
+On behalf of all the concentration heads and our graduate coordinator, Robin Littleton, I wish you all the best for your first year!

 There are a couple of steps you can take to ensure that you get off to a great start with your graduate program.
 We recommend you familiarize yourself with this website, University Policies, the University Catalog, and CHSS policies for graduate students.
 That's a lot of reading, so at the very least, please do the following:

-Email the MAIS administrative coordinator at firstname.lastname@example.org, to make sure that you are on this list.
-Only the Administrative Coordinator and the MAIS Director may post to this list, so your participation will not result in a lot of irrelevant emails.
+Email us at email@example.com to make sure that you are on this list.
+Only MAIS staff may post to this list, so your participation will not result in a lot of irrelevant emails.
 But it will ensure you get important announcements about deadlines, policy or procedural changes, events, and funding, internship, or employment opportunities.

 This 1-credit introductory course is designed to introduce new students to the concept of interdisciplinarity and to help them conceptualize and plan for the remainder of their time in the program.
-MAIS 796 is required of all students entering the program in Fall 2012 or later, with the exception of students in the Folklore Studies program who complete an established alternative.
+MAIS 796 is required of all students in their first 2 semesters or 9 credits.

 There is a copy in your orientation packet, and you can download it from the menu at right.